Vergil73/restaurant/readme.md

 # Restaurant Reservation Web App

-A simple restaurant mockup website built with Node.js, Express, EJS templates, and CSS.
+A full-stack restaurant web application built with Node.js, Express, and EJS, featuring user authentication and a reservation management system.

 ## Overview